Author Emily Barr reveals how Cornwall kick starts her creativity

 Anything else?
 The sleeper train that runs between Penzance and Paddington makes the 300 mile journey a joy.
 If you pay the extra for a cabin.

-Emily Barr, has three children and now lives in Falmouth, Cornwall.
-Once a journalist for The Guardian, she has now followed her dreams and written 12 fantastic books, her latest being 'The Sleeper' set in both Cornwall and London.
+Emily Barr, has three children and lives in Falmouth, Cornwall.
+Once a journalist for The Guardian, she has followed her dreams and written 18 fantastic books, and 2013's 'The Sleeper' is set in both Cornwall and London.

 Your weekly dose of Cornish cheer!

 When you can’t be in your favourite place all the time, catch up on the latest stories, upcoming events, holiday ideas, and offers with a newsletter straight to your inbox.
 Terms and Conditions / GDPR compliance: by providing personally identifiable information Visit Cornwall will use it to provide you with ongoing information about their products and services.
 No one from Visit Cornwall will rent, sell or lease this personally identifiable information to other companies or individuals.